Chain-of-Thought Reasoning is a Policy Improvement Operator: Experiments

-The supervised training phase also follows a curriculum learning schedule where a model must first achieve satisfactory performance on 1 through $N$ digit addition before $N+1$ digit examples are added to the dataset, starting with $N=3$.
-Satisfactory performance is defined as achieving at least 75\% accuracy length $N$ addition problems without using chain-of-thought reasoning and 100\% accuracy (on length $N$ addition problems) when using chain-of-thought reasoning on a held out test set of size $128$ of each type of problem.
+The supervised training phase follows a curriculum learning schedule where a model must first achieve sufficient accuracy on 1 through $N$ digit addition before $N+1$ digit examples are added to the dataset, starting with $N=3$.
 Accuracy is measured by computing an exact token match between the gold reference text and the model output while sampling at temperature $0$.
-We do not require perfect accuracy on fast addition problems because \name{}'s built in self-consistency checks are more robust to errors of this kind than with errors in the chain-of-thought reasoning process.
-To prevent catastrophic forgetting \cite{mccloskey1989catastrophic}, we mix examples from $1$ through $N$ digit addition while training the model on $N+1$ digit addition. \todo{Detailed descriptions of the mixture of training examples are provided in Section~\ref{sec:hyperparameters}.} The supervised training period follows a curriculum learning setup largely to minimize differences with the self-training phase of learning. \todo{In Section~\ref{sec:ablations}, we run an ablation to measure the effects of this as compared to simply doing a single supervised tuning phase where we learn $1$ to $N$ digit addition jointly as well as the effect of these hyperparameters on training.}
+Any answer that is not in the correct format is automatically marked as incorrect.
+To prevent catastrophic forgetting \citep{mccloskey1989catastrophic}, we mix examples from $1$ through $N$ digit addition while training the model on $N+1$ digit addition.
+Details of the precise composition of training examples are provided in Section~\ref{sec:hyperparameters}.
+In Appendix~\ref{sec:curriculum_importance}, we run an ablation to measure the effects of the curriculum as compared to simply doing a single supervised tuning phase where we learn $1$ to $N$ digit addition jointly.

+The supervised phase of training concludes when models exhibit length generalization to $N+1$ digit addition problems when performing ``slow'', chain-of-thought augmented addition.
+In Appendix~\ref{sec:emergence}, we describe experiments regarding emergent properties of language models, suggesting that larger models need a shorter supervised training period before exhibiting such generalization.
+This leads to a hypothesis that a sufficiently large pre-trained language model might be able to forgo the supervised training period entirely and begin self-training immediately, perhaps with only a few examples of in-context demonstrations.